2

 There is an entire city's worth of places that most people don't know a thing about.
 Tunnels, caves, canals, all right beneath our feet, or behind a barred iron door.
 There is a community of people who explore these places.
 Sometimes they are called crooks, sometimes trespassers, other times fools, but they are explorers.
 They go places people are not supposed go to, and see things others do not see.
 "Why?"
 Curiosity.
 Adventure.
 A generally inquisitve nature.
 A search for answers.
 Urban Explores generally suffer form one, or a number of the above mentioned mental dissorders.

-other urban explorers such as Max Action, I decided to give it a try, and use my camera for something other than tormenting my friends.
+So do I. After having spent far to much time reading the sites of other urban explorers such as Max Action, I decided to give it a try, and use my camera for something other than tormenting my friends.
 One evening as I was walking along some railroad tracks near my house with a few of those said friends, I brought up an idea that I had been thinking about for a while, that we should try and find Satan's Cave.
 I had done my homework, reading "mission logs", examining satilite maps (not really that usefull), listening in on a little first hand testiomony, and stomping around on the island my self, I was certian of at least one enterance.

 So it began, around noon, next day, we packed flashlights, extra batteries, and water, and biked to Nicollet Island.
 When we got there, we ditched the crowbar that we had tied to Bob's bike in some tall grass near the entrance, and locked our bikes up on the other side of the island.
 The three of us then returned to the manhole cover, and began our climb down, into the pitch-black abyss...